cormac-obrien/richter/README.md

 ## Status

 Richter is currently in pre-alpha development.
-This means things will break frequently, documentation may be sparse, and many features will be missing.
+This means that the engine architecture is still being designed.
+There is no working client or server yet.

 ## Building

 Richter makes use of feature gates and compiler plugins, which means you'll need a nightly build of `rustc`.
+The simplest way to do this is to download [rustup](https://www.rustup.rs/) and follow the directions.

 Because a Quake distribution contains multiple binaries, this software is packaged as a Cargo library project.
 The source files for binaries are located in the `src/bin` directory and can be run with

     $ cargo run --bin <name>